manbaritone/OpenHPC-Installation/16_GROMACS-2024.2.md

 - Get and unpack the latest version of the GROMACS tarball.
 - Make a separate build directory and change to it.
 - Run cmake with the path to the source as an argument
-- Run make, make check, and make install
+- Run make, and make install
 - Source GMXRC to get access to GROMACS

 ### The System